Build Environment

 There are two ways to configure Docker containers:

-- Specify an image (existing image).
-These images have been created by others and pushed to a container registry.
+- Specify an image - These images were previously created and pushed to the image repository.

 Cloud Native Build